 MAGNETIC LEVITATING GLOBE

-To increase the strength of the magnetic field, the wire is wound around the metal core - now we have electromagnet.
+To increase the strength of the magnetic field the wire is wound around the metal core - now we have an electromagnet.
 Levitating globe and frame consist of a permanent magnet and an electromagnet.
-A permanent magnet is located inside the sphere and an electromagnet is located inside the frame.
+A permanent magnet is inside the sphere, and an electromagnet is inside the frame.

 But how can a sphere float in the air without colliding with a frame?

 The answer to this question is that the magnetic field of the electromagnet inside the frame is not static.
 When levitating globe comes too close to the electromagnet, the current is switched off (using a sensor), and when the globe gets too far from the electromagnet, the current is turned on, and the magnetic field in the electromagnet is produced again.